zamilbahri/MazeSolver/README.md

 Once you have chosen your method(s), the program will begin the pathfinding.
 Depending on your preferences set in DEFINITIONS.h, the program will display (and animate) the solution to the maze.

-Once the animation is completed, press enter, and enter again to terminate the program.
-Hopefully, the program ends with exit code 0.
+Once the animation is completed, go back to the terminal window, press enter, and enter again to terminate the program.